CRIStAL-SPEED/hackathon-09-2021/Challenge3.md

 # Challenge 3 : Intruders detection on the port

+## Problematic

+The production rate on a port is a critical data of the activity and of course, stopping the containers tranfer for any reasons is not acceptable.
+For this challenge, we focus on the detection of intruders that can interrupt the normal operating tasks.
+Detecting these intruders as soon as possible could be a key feature for the service in charge of security.
+We define intruders as objects, animals or people not allowed to enter in the port area.
+The objects may be vehicles with no authorization for example.
+People not allowed may be identified easily if they are not equipped with personal protective equipment (helmet, yellow jacket,...)

-## Objectives
+## Objective

-The objective of this challenge is to detect intruders on the port, it may be animals or humans without safety equipments.
+The objective of this challenge is to detect intruders on the port, it may be animals, unauthorized humans or vehicles.

 ## Resources

-We will descibe here a first version of algortihm using Detectron2 deep learning framework to detect objects on the port.
+We will descibe here a first version of an algortihm using Detectron2 deep learning framework to detect objects on the port.
 This has been processed to a physical twin of a port (a demonstrator @1/87th scale).

 ### Database for training